 The average person doesn't put much thought into the difference between "tripping" and "slipping."
 Often, people use these terms interchangeably.
 But, when it comes to injuries caused by another person's negligence, a personal injury attorney must know the difference between the two types of falls.

-According to the National Safety Council, falls are one of the leading causes of unintentional injuries in the United States.
-When someone is injured on another’s property, it's important to be able to identify the significant differences between slip and falls versus trip and falls.
-Oftentimes, people use these terms interchangeably.
-But, when seeking counsel for a slip/fall case, the difference between the two terms will completely change the way the case is approached, including the type of information the attorney will need, how the property owner is held liable and even the amount of compensation that will be pursued.
+According to the National Safety Council, falls are among the leading causes of unintentional injuries in the United States.
+When someone is injured on another person's property, it's essential to identify the type of fall, what caused it, and what injuries resulted from it.
+The difference between the two types of falls may change how a fall injury lawyer approaches your case, the type of information the attorney will need, how the property owner is held liable, and even the amount of compensation that will be pursued.

 The Differences Between Slip and Falls and Trip and Falls

 There are different causes and potential injuries from slip and falls and trip and falls.

 Falls happen for a variety of reasons.
 Some common causes of:

 - Slip and falls include wet or slippery substances on the ground.
 These substances may include water, ice, spilled items (such as beads), and recently cleaned or waxed floors.
 In these types of falls, there is a loss of friction with a surface that causes the foot to slip outward and upward.
 A person who slips usually falls backward because the person's center of mass shifts behind them.

 - Trip and falls include fixed objects, uneven surfaces, or objects in a person's path.
 For example, people often trip and fall on broken sidewalks, poorly placed items left on the floor, or in poorly lit spaces where obstructions can't be easily seen.
 In trip and falls, the trip occurs when the person's foot is met with resistance from an obstacle causing forward and outward momentum that results in a fall.
 A person who trips usually falls forward because the person can't bring the other foot forward to avoid a fall.